SteveAtSentosa/fituprising-static-site/content/blog/2020-11-29-recovering-from-a-spiral.md

 ---
 title: Recovering From A Spiral
 date: "2020-11-29"
 summary: "During weight loss there are going to be set backs.
-It is not a question of if, but when, After all we are human.
-The big question is how do you recover, especially after a significant downward spiral."
+It is not a question of if, but when (after all we are human).
+The real question, however, is how do you recover, especially after a significant downward spiral."
 ---

 # Thanksgiving Crash